Oswald the Lucky Rabbit: Walter Lantz takes control

-Unlike the Disney shorts, in which Oswald did not speak, Lantz's cartoons began to feature actual dialogue for Oswald, although most of the cartoons were still silent to begin with.
-Animator Bill Nolan performed the voice of Oswald in Cold Turkey, the first Lantz cartoon with dialogue, and the following year Pinto Colvig, who was working as an animator and gag man at the studio, started voicing Oswald.
-When Colvig left the studio in 1931, Mickey Rooney took over the voicing of Oswald until early in the following year.
+As Walt Disney popularized sound cartoons with Mickey Mouse, Lantz's cartoons began to feature actual dialogue for Oswald, although most of the cartoons were still silent to begin with.
+Animator Bill Nolan performed the voice of Oswald in Cold Turkey (1930), the first Lantz cartoon with dialogue, and the following year Pinto Colvig, who was working as an animator and gag man at the studio, started voicing Oswald.
+When Colvig left the studio in 1931, child actor Mickey Rooney took over the voicing of Oswald until early in the following year.
 Starting in 1932, Lantz ceased to use a regular voice actor for Oswald, and many studio staff members (including Lantz himself) would take turns in voicing the character over the years.
-June Foray provided Oswald's voice in The Egg Cracker Suite, which was the final theatrical short to feature him.
+June Foray provided Oswald's voice in The Egg Cracker Suite (1943), which was the final theatrical short to feature him.
 She later voiced him again for an unaired radio pilot, Sally in Hollywoodland (1947).
+Oswald made a silent cameo appearance in the first animated sequence with both sound and color (two-strip Technicolor), a 2½-minute animated sequence of the live action movie The King of Jazz (1930), produced by Laemmle for Universal.
+It was not until 1934 that Oswald got his own color sound cartoons in two-strip Technicolor, Toyland Premiere (1934) and Springtime Serenade (1935).

+Manuel Moreno redesigned Oswald to have white gloves on his hands, shoes on his feet, a shirt, a "cuter" face with larger eyes, a bigger head, and shorter ears.
+Nolan and his animators Avery, Virgil Ross, Sid Sutherland and Cecil Surry left in 1935.
+As Lantz gained control of the entire studio, Moreno redesigned the character as a realistic white rabbit wearing suspenders in a similar to Mickey Mouse, losing most of his unique characteristics.
+Moreno recalled that Lantz said to make Oswald cute and to get rid of the black on him, because Disney updated his characters' designs.
+The cartoons containing the new, white-furred Oswald became more child-friendly and softer due to the absence of Nolan's animators.
+With Happy Scouts (1938), the second-to-last Oswald film produced, the rabbit's fur went from being all-white to a combination of white and gray.
+Walter Lantz Productions went independent in 1935, taking Oswald's rights with it, though Universal remained the distributor of his films.
+At this time, Oswald lost most of his popularity and was being phased out of cartoons as the studio developed new characters.